Challenges faced by the real estate industry

-Smart, self-executing contracts can be chained into workflows that automate payment of stamp duties, taxes, and agents’ fees, ensuring compliance and reducing administrative load.
+Smart contracts self-executing via blockchain can be chained into workflows that automate payment of stamp duties, taxes, and agents’ fees, ensuring compliance and reducing administrative load.

 Secure, accessible data for analysis

-Easily analyse data and extract meaningful insights from it by using standard big data techniques on-chain with Turing-complete, blockchain-based dapps.
+Easily analyse real estate data and extract meaningful insights from it by using standard big data techniques on-chain with Turing-complete, blockchain-based dapps.

-Common activities can be automated using smart contracts; record-keeping is automated as standard on the blockchain, setting employees free for higher-value tasks.
+Common activities can be automated using smart contracts; record-keeping is automated as standard on the blockchain, setting employees in real estate companies free for higher-value tasks.

 Trustless and immutable

-No trusted third party is required; blockchain cryptology removes intermediaries, establishing a trustless environment between contracting parties and sharply reducing transaction risks.
+No trusted third party is required; blockchain in real estate removes intermediaries through cryptography, establishing a trustless environment between contracting parties and sharply reducing transaction risks.